 Can the authority’s decision be appealed to a court?

 A decision can be appealed in the Antitrust Specialized Courts, however, only the final resolution can be challenged, not intra-process acts or decisions of the agency during the clearance procedure.

 What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment

-The authority has been enforcing competition law severely and it has been playing a significant role in Mexican markets.
+The authority has been enforcing Competition Law severely and it has been playing a significant role in Mexican markets.
 Severe fines have been imposed and remedies have been implemented in different transactions.
-During the COVID-19 outbreak, the Institute and the Commission suspended legal terms.
-The Commission did not suspend merger control cases.
-Also, the Commission published a criteria in which collaboration agreements were allowed, for the purposes of maintaining or increasing supply, satisfying demand, protecting supply chains, avoiding shortages or hoarding of goods, provided that such collaboration was temporary, focused on addressing the pandemic and without negative effects on consumers.
+During the COVID-19 outbreak, the Mexican Competition Commission did not suspend merger control procedure since the filings are submitted online.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 We do not foresee immediate developments or planned reforms of the merger control regime.